trguduru/bank_marketing_prediction/README.md

 Here is the [jupyter notebook](prompt_III.ipynb) that contains all the data analysis, model building and interesting findings.

+## Project Organization

+The project contains the following files and directories.
+* **data** folder contains the dataset
+* **images** folder plots of various data and model analysis
+* a vscode workspace file
+* CRISP DM of bank dataset pdf document
+* Jupyter Notebook file
+* README file

 ## Dataset
 The dataset with various features contains over 400K records which we will use to build a model.